mebusy/notes/dev_notes/Algorithm_BinarySearchTree.md

 ```
 - start at root x, with children y and z
-- let a = size(y) # a=0 if x has no left child
+- let size_leftChild = size(y) # size_leftChild=0 if x has no left child
-- if a=i-1 return key of x  #BEST CASE
+- if size_leftChild=i-1 return key of x  #BEST CASE
-- if a> i-1 , recursively compute iᵗʰ ordered statistic of search tree rooted at y
+- if size_leftChild> i-1 , recursively compute iᵗʰ ordered statistic of search tree rooted at y
-- if a < i-1 recursively compute (i-a-1)ᵗʰ ordered statistic of search tree rooted a z
+- if size_leftChild < i-1 recursively compute (i-1 -size_leftChild)ᵗʰ ordered statistic of search tree rooted at z
 ```

 Runnint time: θ(height)